UnSmartest/GraphTheory_Group5_FinalProject/README.md

 How many vertices are in your graph?
 How many edges are in your graph?
 Input your edges:

 Oh no, there will be overlapping circuits no matter what...

+Remove one of these links to make the circuits not overlap:
+3 4
+3 5
+3 6
+2 4
+2 5
+2 6
+1 4
+1 5
+1 6
 ```

 <br>